Relevant

 What is customer experience in digital banking?

-Digital banking customer experience (CX) is what your customer feels when using your bank.
+The digital banking customer experience (CX) is what your customers feel when using your bank.
 Does that sound vaguer and less important than the fact that your bank, say, helps your customers transfer funds, issues loans, and accepts deposits?

 Believe it or not, CX is even more important than that.
 How else do you explain that 68% of customers will walk away from a bank because of poor CX rather than poor service?
 Or that 32% will leave their favorite financial institution after just one bad customer experience?
-No wonder that in 2020, CX is the second priority for financial companies after digital transformation, which demonstrates a close connection between digital banking and customer experience.
+No wonder that, in 2020, CX is the second priority for financial companies after digital transformation, demonstrating a close connection between digital banking and customer experience.

 What are digital customer expectations from a bank in 2021?